Aurecima Compare logo

 How to judge this category properly

-If you want this page to help in real life, these are the things worth checking before you let launch hype shape the decision.
+If you want this page to help in real life, these are the checks worth keeping in view before hype starts shaping the decision.

 The real upgrade gap

-The number that matters most is often not the new phone price.
-It is the difference between that price and what your current phone may still be worth.
+The number that matters most is often not the new phone price on its own.
+It is the difference between that price and what your current device may still be worth.

 Battery, storage, and day-to-day fit